-Bogdanovic, Jazz continue roll with 138-121 win over Hornets
+Jazz hit 26 3s, continue roll with 138-121 win over Hornets

-CHARLOTTE, N.C.
-(AP) — Bojan Bogdanovic had 31 points on seven 3-pointers, Donovan Mitchell scored 30 points and the Utah Jazz beat the Charlotte Hornets 138-121 on Friday night for their 14th victory in 15 games.
+Bojan Bogdanovic had 31 points on seven 3-pointers and the Jazz set a franchise record with 26 3’s as they beat the Charlotte Hornets 138-121 on Friday night for their 14th victory in 15 games.

-Rudy Gobert added 12 points and 15 rebounds for the Jazz, who overcame an early 12-point deficit by outscoring the Hornets 39-22 in the second quarter to take control of the game.
+Donovan Mitchell scored 30 points and Rudy Gobert added 12 points and 15 rebounds for the Jazz, who shot 52% from 3-point range and led by 26 in the second half.

-Utah shot 26 of 50 from 3-point range, with Mitchell chipping in with five 3s.
+“They were playing small, so they were trying to switch and they were giving us open 3s in the corner,” Bogdanovic said.
+“Our point guards are doing a great job of finding all of us on the perimeter.
+But everything starts from our defense.
+If we guard we are able to run and shoot those transition 3s.”

+Said Jazz coach Quin Snyder: “We knew coming into the game that we’d see different defenses on and off the ball, whether it be switching 1 through 5, blitzing, zone, and I think the biggest thing was we needed to be in attack mode and understand that we can still move the ball, we can still be unselfish.”

 Rookie LaMelo Ball was terrific in the loss with a career-high 34 points and eight assists for the Hornets, who lost to both conference leaders this week following a three-game winning streak.
-It was the first 30-point game by a Hornets rookie since Walter Herrmann in 2007.

 Gordon Hayward had 25 points and 10 rebounds for Charlotte.